jameswong3388/jameswong3388/README.md

 🔭 I’m currently working on

-- [Crowdstage](https://crowdstage.xyz/) - A platform for `crowd` to showcase their works and hire theb best from them.
+- [Crowdstage](https://crowdstage.xyz/) - A platform for `crowd` to showcase their works and hire the best from them.

 📫 How to reach me: